PDOK/ogc-specifications/README.md

 It will provide the user with structs that can be used with in a developers application, so one doesn't needs to create/build those complex structs for 'every' application that has more then 'simple' interaction with a OGC Webservice.

+## Notice

+This is still a 'work in progres' with the following mayor todo's:

+- [ ] Validation support
+- [ ] WMTS support
+- [ ] WCS support

 ## Installation

 ```go